pjpaulpj/ind-sets-nigeria-clinics/README.md

-# ind-sets-clinics-nigeria
+# ind-sets-clinics
 This rep provides demo.
-Python code for finding the maximal cliques/indepdent sets of a graph.
+Python code for finding the maximal cliques/independent sets of a graph.